bbwwgg/PRG1002_Dating_app/README.md

 When a logout occurs both the cookie and the saved information is deleted.

+#### How the app uses client/server architecture

 In this message app project, the app utilizes a client/server architecture that separates the application into two parts that work together for ensure nice and easy user experience.
 The client is the part users interact with (whether through a web or mobile interface), where they can log in, edit their profile, send or receive messages  and play games with other in real time, whenever the client needs information, like loading a chat or a game, updating a profile, it sends a request to the server.
 The server is the backend of the app and is responsible for handling all the logic, processing the requests, communicating with the database where all user data, profiles and messages are store and. managing  the user authentication.
 When the server receives a request, it processes it and sends back the necessary data (JSON format).

+# Client/Server Communication:

+The communication between the client and the server occurs throught HTTP/HTTPS request and Websockets.
+HTTP/HTTPS are request and responses that used for logging in, updating profiles or registering.
 For messages in real time, the client and server maintain a continuous connection using WebSockets, which allows real-time updates without the need to refresh the page.
 This structure ensures that users can interact in real time while the server securely manages data and keeps everything synchronized between users.

-### What is a WebSocket?
+- What is a WebSocket?
 A **WebSocket** is a communication protocol that open a continuous connection between a website or application and the server.
 Unlike Web request that need constant request updates, a WebSocket maintains an open connection that ensures new information being displayed immediately without requiring to reload the page enabling instant messages.

 In this project we decide to use Socket.IO, a JavaScript library that offers all the benefits of WebSockets like low-latency, bidirectional and event-based communication between a client and a server, but also provides additional benefits such as support for broadcasting messages to multiple users simultaneously, automatic reconnection and simplified event handling.